anhldbk/swarm/README.md

         // Optionally set a seed number to generate nodeId .setRandomSeed(0)

-        // Optionally set the capacity for our Disruptor's ring
-        // Note: Must be a power-of-2 number
-        // Default: 1024
-        .setDisruptorCapacity(256)

-        // Optionally set the number of threads used by Disruptor
+        // Optionally set the number of threads to stimulate Crons
-        // Default: 4
+        // Default: 8
-        .setDisruptorParallelism(8)
+        .setThreads(8)

         // Optionally set the number of maximum requests per second .setMaxRps(1000)

         .build();

-locust.run(new AsyncCron());
+locust.register(new AsyncCron());

-// or if you can run multiple crons locust.run(
+// or register multiple crons
+locust.register(
     new AsyncCron(host, port),
     new SyncCron(host, port)
 );